sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 	- abstract class, all game objects (bonuses, explosions, players, bombs) inherit from it

 	- fields and properties:
-		+Bitmap picture //stores png picture of the object +Point position //position of up left corner of object from the up left corner of picturebox, in pixels protected Game game //all game objects know the same game instance +bool pickable //true if the player can pick it
+		+Bitmap picture //stores picture of the object +Point position //position of up left corner of object from the up left corner of picturebox, in pixels protected Game game //all game objects know the same game instance +bool pickable //true if the player can pick it